rzoshin/Rolling-Dice-or-Guess-The-Number-/README.md

 Project Description:
 •	In this project, I made two games named “Guess The Number” and “Rolling Dice”, and combined them onto a single website.
 This is a user-based website i.e They can create accounts and then log in to the site.
 The rules of the game will also be mentioned in the respective gaming sites.

 •	I have used HTML, CSS, JS for the front-end part of the project.
 For the back-end part of the project, I have used SQLite and Django.
 I run the trial and error in the IDE Visual Studio Code in my x64 based Operating System laptop.
+This is also runnable on any MACOS device.
+In both the device cases, you have to have django installed.

 •	This project is a way to escape boredom and non-productive hours.
 People of any age group can play this game as the rules of the games are very simple.

 How to use the project: